sajidhamdard/learnjavascript/Exercises/exercise-13.md

 ### Question 9

-Create an array with four elements and sort the array in ascending order.
+Create an array with five elements and sort the array in ascending order.

 ### Question 10